martrik/prosper-agent/README.md

 - OpenAI API key for the LLM inference
 - Deepgram API key for speech-to-text
 - Cartesia API key for text-to-speech

+### Database

+- Supabase project with URL and API key for storing conversation records

 ### System